saeedhamdollahi/FoodRecNet/README.md

 Please cite the following paper:

-Saeed Hamdollahi Oskouei and Mahdi Hashemzadeh, "FoodRecNet: A comprehensively personalized Food Recommender system using deep neural Networks," (Under review).
+S. Hamdollahi Oskouei and M. Hashemzadeh, "FoodRecNet: a comprehensively personalized food recommender system using deep neural networks," Knowledge and Information Systems, 2023/05/07 2023, doi: 10.1007/s10115-023-01897-4.

 The AllRecipesRec3M dataset is available for research purposes upon request.